-- 3.143.18 In assessing the effect or potential effect on competition, it is necessary to consider the degree of market power enjoyed by the parties to the agreement.
+- 3.18 In assessing the effect or potential effect on competition, it is necessary to consider the degree of market power enjoyed by the parties to the agreement.
 The likelihood that the pro-competitive effects will outweigh any anti-competitive effects due to restrictions contained in the licensing agreement depends, to a large extent, on the degree of market power of the undertakings concerned.
-In general, there is less potential for harm to competition where there is a lower concentration of market power in the relevant markets, and where a lower proportion of licensees in those markets are subject to similar restraints. - 3.19 3.14 A licensing agreement will generally have no appreciable adverse effect on competition: - if the aggregate market share of the parties to the agreement does not exceed 20% on any of the relevant markets affected by the agreement, where the agreement is made between competitors (i.e. undertakings which are actual or potential competitors on any of the markets concerned); - if the market share of each of the parties to the agreement does not exceed 25% on any of the relevant markets affected by the agreement, where the agreement is made between competitors; - if the market share of each of the parties to the agreement does not exceed 35% on any of the relevant markets affected by the agreement, where the agreement is made between non-competitors.
+In general, there is less potential for harm to competition where there is a lower concentration of market power in the relevant markets, and where a lower proportion of licensees in those markets are subject to similar restraints. - 3.19 A licensing agreement will generally have no appreciable adverse effect on competition: - if the aggregate market share of the parties to the agreement does not exceed 20% on any of the relevant markets affected by the agreement, where the agreement is made between competitors (i.e. undertakings which are actual or potential competitors on any of the markets concerned);

-Where it may be difficult to classify an agreement as an agreement between competitors or an agreement between non-competitors, the $\frac{2520}{6}$ % threshold will be applicable.
+• if the market share of each of the parties to the agreement does not exceed 25% on any of the relevant markets affected by the agreement, where the agreement is made between non-competitors.

-- 3.153.20 3.15 As with other types of agreements, a licensing agreement between competitors which involves price-fixing, market-sharing, er\output limitations or the restriction of a licensee's ability to exploit its own technology rights, will always have an appreciable adverse effect on competition, notwithstanding that the market shares of the parties are below the threshold levels mentioned in paragraph 3.19. - 3.163.21 3.16 The fact that the market shares of the parties to a licensing agreement exceed the threshold levels mentioned in paragraph 3.19 does not necessarily mean that the effect of that agreement on competition is appreciable.
+Where it may be difficult to classify an agreement as an agreement between competitors or an agreement between non-competitors, the 20% threshold will be applicable.

-- 3.173.22 3.17 Whether a licensing agreement falls within the threshold levels set out in paragraph 3.19 will be determined by reference to the product market only, unless the analysis of the product market alone would inadequately address the effects of the licensing agreement on competition among technologies or in R&D. - 3.183.23 3.18-If an examination of the effects on technology markets is required, it is generally the case that in the absence of restrictions highlighted at paragraph-3.20-above-involving-price-fixing, market-sharing-or-output-limitations, there is unlikely to be an appreciable adverse effect on competition where there are four or morea sufficient number of independently controlled technologies in addition to the technologies controlled by the parties to the agreement, that may be substitutable at comparable cost, for the licensed technology in question. - 3.24 3.49-If an examination of the effects on innovation markets is required, it is generally the case that in the absence of restrictions https://doi.org/10.20/nj.45/ doi: no innovation markets is required, it is generally the case that in the absence of restrictions <a href="https://distriction.night.n - 3.193.25 Where an examination of the effects on innovation markets is required, the CCCS may have regard, in particular, to the specific licensing restraints set out in paragraphs 3.22 and 3.23.3.27 to 3.30; and whether there are SEPs involved.
+- 3.20 As with other types of agreements, a licensing agreement between competitors which involves price fixing, market sharing, output limitations or the restriction of a licensee's ability to exploit its own technology rights, will always have an appreciable adverse effect on competition, notwithstanding that the market shares of the parties are below the threshold levels mentioned in paragraph 3.19. - 3.21 The fact that the market shares of the parties to a licensing agreement exceed the threshold levels mentioned in paragraph 3.19 does not necessarily mean that the effect of that agreement on competition is appreciable. - 3.22 Whether a licensing agreement falls within the threshold levels set out in paragraph 3.19 will be determined by reference to the product market only, unless the analysis of the product market alone would inadequately address the effects of the licensing agreement on competition among technologies or in R&D. - 3.23 If an examination of the effects on technology markets is required, it is generally the case that in the absence of restrictions highlighted at paragraph 3.20 above, there is unlikely to be an appreciable adverse effect on competition where there are a sufficient number of independently controlled technologies in addition to the technologies controlled by the parties to the agreement, that may be substitutable at comparable cost, for the licensed technology in question. - 3.24 If an examination of the effects on innovation markets is required, it is generally the case that in the absence of restrictions highlighted at paragraph 3.20 above, there is unlikely to be an appreciable adverse effect on competition where there are a sufficient number of independently controlled entities in addition to the parties to the agreement, that possess the required specialised assets or characteristics and the incentive to engage in R&D that is a close substitute of the R&D activities of the parties to the agreement. - 3.25 Where an examination of the effects on innovation markets is required, CCCS may have regard, in particular, to the specific licensing restraints set out in paragraphs 3.27 to 3.30; and whether there are standard essential patents ("SEPs") involved6.